mosaic-design-system/docs/src/guidelines/colour.md

 ## Contextual colours

 The contextual colours are used to support specific actions, statuses, or outcomes.
 They provide an additional layer of visual information to help users understand how your product has or will interpret their decisions.
 However, contextual colours must always be accompanied by text labels, icons, or both, as colour alone will not be conveyed to all users.
-For more information, please refer to Accessibility.
+For more information, please refer to Accessibility \[link to Accessibility page].

 Our contextual colours are named: